 Ayahuasca is a hallucinogenic drug that has become increasingly popular in the United States over the past decade.
 Used in South America for centuries by Amazonian shamans, it is also known as caapi or yagé.

-Furthermore, ayahuasca tea is a blend of two plants: the ayahuasca plant (Banisteriopsis caapi) and a shrub called chacruna (Psychotria viridis).
-And the chacruna leaves contain the hallucinogenic drug dimethyltryptamine (DMT).
+Ayahuasca is taken as a brew made from two plants: Banisteriopsis caapi (B. caapi) vines and leaves from a shrub called chacruna (Psychotria viridis).
+The chacruna leaves contain the psychedelic drug dimethyltryptamine (DMT).

 When taken by mouth on its own, DMT has no effect on humans because the gut enzyme monoamine oxidase quickly breaks down the drug.
-However, B. caapi vines contain strong monoamine-oxidase inhibitors.
-Therefore, ayahuasca users experience the powerful hallucinogenic effects of the DMT.
+However, B. caapi vines, also called ayahuasca vines, contain strong monoamine-oxidase inhibitors.
+Therefore, users who drink ayahuasca tea experience the powerful hallucinogenic effects of DMT.

 Is Ayahuasca Legal?